open-telemetry/opentelemetry.io/content/en/blog/2024/fuzzing-audit-results.md

 Over several years, the CNCF has invested in fuzzing for its ecosystem.
 This testing has found numerous security vulnerabilities in widely used projects such as Helm (CVE-2022-36055, CVE-2022-23524, CVE-2022-23526, CVE-2022-23525), the Notary project (CVE-2023-25656), containerd (CVE-2023-25153), Crossplane (CVE-2023-28494, CVE-2023-27483) and Flux (CVE-2022-36049).

+## OSS-Fuzz

-The audit consisted of three main efforts: First, the Ada Logics auditors first integrated the Opentelemetry Collector into [OSS-Fuzz](https://github.com/google/oss-fuzz).
-OSS-Fuzz is a service offered by Google free of charge for critical open-source projects.
-Essentially, critical projects can integrate into OSS-Fuzz after which OSS-Fuzz will run the project's fuzzers with excess resources in a continuous manner multiple times per week.
-If OSS-Fuzz finds a crash, it notifies the project and checks if the project has fixed the crash upstream which will lead OSS-Fuzz to mark issues as fixed.
-The whole workflow happens continuously on Google's fuzzing infrastructure which is supported by thousands of CPU cores thereby outperforming what developers and malicious threat actors can muster.
-With Opentelemetry integrated into OSS-Fuzz, the fuzz tests continue to test the Collector after the audit has finished to ensure continued reliability.
-The second effort after the Ada Logics team integrated Opentelemetry into OSS-Fuzz was to write a series of fuzz tests for the Opentelemetry Collector.
-The auditors wrote 49 fuzz tests for core components of the Collector and several receivers and processors in the opentelemetry-collector-contrib repository.
-The third effort was to let the fuzz tests run while the audit team observed their health in production.
-At the completion of the fuzzing audit, the 49 fuzz tests run in a healthy manner on the OSS-Fuzz platform.
+To initiate the audit, Ada Logics auditors integrated the OpenTelemetry Collector into [OSS-Fuzz](https://github.com/google/oss-fuzz).
+OSS-Fuzz is a service offered by Google to critical open source projects, free of charge.
+The service runs a project's fuzzers with excess resources multiple times per week.
+If OSS-Fuzz finds a crash, it notifies the project.
+It then checks if the project has fixed the crash upstream and if so, marks the issue(s) as fixed.
+The whole workflow happens continuously on Google's fuzzing infrastructure, supported by thousands of CPU cores.
+These testing resources outperform what developers or malicious threat actors can muster.

+## The tests

+After the Ada Logics team integrated OpenTelemetry into OSS-Fuzz, the next step was to write a series of fuzz tests for the OpenTelemetry Collector.
+The auditors wrote 49 fuzz tests for core components of the Collector, as well as several receivers and processors in the `opentelemetry-collector-contrib` repository.

+The fuzz tests were left to run while the audit team observed their health in production.
+At the completion of the fuzzing audit, the 49 fuzz tests on the OSS-Fuzz platform were healthy.

+To ensure continued reliability, the fuzz testing continues on the Collector even though the audit is complete.

 A summary of the audit has been published [here](https://github.com/open-telemetry/community/blob/main/reports/ADA_Logics-collector-fuzzing-audit-2024.pdf).